 I would be glad that I finally got the opportunity to leave the hustle and bustle of Nairobi…even if it would be for a little while.
 We would probably share my veggie sandwiches, tortilla chips with hummus, apples and probably some plain old H2O.

 I would be glad that I finally got the opportunity to leave the hustle and bustle of Nairobi…even if it would be for a little while.
 We would probably share my veggie sandwiches, tortilla chips with hummus, apples and probably some plain old H2O.
-I would ask how you have been since our last long phone call.
+I would ask how you are since our last long phone call.
 Did you manage to remodel your apartment?
 Did you manage to bargain down the prices for that TV stand that we saw along Ngong Road that you were going to repurpose as a fancy bookshelf?

 I would probably go on a tangent about Ryan Holiday’s new book Perennial Seller.
 Although it just came out on July 18th, I am pretty excited to get my hands on it.
 I have just finished reading Ego is the Enemy and I have to confess that Myleik sealed the deal when she hosted him on her podcast.
-Yes, I have been following both for a while and no, I was not deterred by the fact that he worked with Robert Greene whose book 48 Laws of Power did not make my personal all time favourite non-fiction reads.
-You would allow me to tell you how amazed I was by the way Ryan has been able to distill various episodes in Greek, Roman and even American history into lessons about the ego.
+Yes, I have been following both for a while and no, I was not deterred by the fact that he worked with Robert Greene whose book 48 Laws of Power did not make my personal all-time favourite non-fiction reads.
+You would allow me to tell you how amazed I was by the way Ryan has been able to distil various episodes in Greek, Roman and even American history into lessons about the ego.
 For a guy who quotes a lot of American politics, sports and military strategy, he has got my attention.

 You would probably argue that there is no much difference with his books from conventional self-help despite them being classified under the business/psychology.
 I would rebut by saying that the thing about Ryan Holiday and his contemporaries Cal Newport and Adam Grant (because I picture them hanging out at Ryan’s ranch) is that I don’t feel like I am being “pitched” by sleazy snake oil salesman.
 Plus, I learn something new from them.